 The Undertaking has started to increase its exposure to health underwriting risk due to the A&H business sold into Poland via FOS.
-As of 31 December 2020, this business is still quite small in the context of the overall balance sheet but health underwriting risk is expected to increase going forward as the sales volumes of the A&H business continue to grow.
+As of 31 December 2021, this business is still quite small in the context of the overall balance sheet.